 - Freezer friendly?
 I’m afraid not.
 The fresh veggies would turn to mush and lose their crunch.

-- Make it Vegan!
-Simply leave the cheese out to make this Lemon Orzo Salad vegan.
+- Make it Dairy Free (vegan)!
+Simply leave the feta out to make this Lemon Orzo Salad vegan or sub with dairy free feta crumbles.

 - To make this salad stretch even further, add 1 1/2 C of cooked chickpeas when mixing in the spinach.